endatabas/endb-book/src/appendix/why.md

 * Documents (requires: schemaless tables, "schema-per-row", arbitrary joins)
 * Analytics (requires: columnar storage and access)

-At the top of this 5D tripod is SQL, the lingua franca of database queries.
+At the top of this five-dimensional structure is SQL, the lingua franca of database queries.
-A window of time has recently opened when all of this is finally possible.
+A window of time has recently opened when all of this is finally possible, together.
-But first we can go back in history to see how we got here.
+But first let's go back a few decades to see how we got here.

 ## History